testmunk/docs/rest.rst

 Email notifications
 ~~~~~~~~~~~
-Results of your testruns will be send as an email notification.
-You can define the recipients under Notifications tab in Account Settings on the `Testmunk Dashboard <https://testmunk.com/dashboard>`_.
+Results of your testruns will be sent as email notifications.
+You can specify the recipients within the notifications tab under your Account Settings on the `Testmunk Dashboard <https://testmunk.com/dashboard>`_.

 App API